 With that said, however, an open-source project is only as powerful and prodigious as its proponents.

 Open-source software in the NetFlow realm can be powerful indeed, but you have to be sure the solution you're looking at fits your networks needs and won't leave you wanting.
+If none of the solutions from below work, consider a commercially available Netflow Collector/Analyzer, some of which are free to use or have extensive trials.

 The Best Free Open Source NetFlow Analyzers & Collectors